Tania Harcourt-Cooze

-The Honourable Tania Rosamund Harcourt-Cooze (née Coleridge, born 22 January 1966) is an English model and actress.
+The Honourable Tania Rosamund Harcourt-Cooze is an English model and actress.

 Early life and education

 The daughter of Major William Duke Coleridge, 5th Baron Coleridge of Ottery St Mary, a Major in the Coldstream Guards, and his first wife Everild Tania Hambrough, she is related to the poet Samuel Taylor Coleridge.
-She has a brother, a sister, and two half-sisters, all younger.

 She was raised in Devon, Harcourt-Cooze followed her father's British Army career until her parents divorced in 1977, when she was 11.

 Career

 Modelling

 Harcourt-Cooze completed an art history and drama degree at Fine Arts College in London.

 She was spotted by Sarah Doukas, who dispatched her in 1986 to model for Armani and Versace in Italy, and she became a muse for Helmut Newton.
 She starred opposite singer George Michael in the video for "Father Figure".
 She appeared in the music video of the Kane Roberts song "Twisted" and was the “power drill girl” in Van Halen's "Poundcake" video in 1991.